GoSecure/pyrdp/README.md

 to other machines.
 If you still want to change the listening address, you can do it with `-b`:

 ```
-pyrdp-player.py -b <ADDRESS>
+pyrdp-player -b <ADDRESS>
 ```

 #### Other player arguments
-Run `pyrdp-player.py --help` for a full list of arguments.
+Run `pyrdp-player --help` for a full list of arguments.

 ### Using the PyRDP Certificate Cloner